Dealing with Money in Argentina: Cash, Credit Cards, and Change

 The Argentine dollar was originally divided into one hundred cents, called ‘centavos’ but the centavo went out of circulation, as did the nickel, dime, quarter, and fifty cent coin.

-It had Argentina’s most beloved founding father, José de San Martín on it’s face.
+A new version of the five peso bill introduced in 2015 had Argentina’s most beloved founding father, José de San Martín on its face.

 The AR$1,000 bill is worth less than US$3.

-Pre Travel Money Tip:
+Pre-Travel Money Tip:

 🚫 Do not exchange your foreign currency into Argentine pesos before arriving in Argentina.
+They probably won’t have it anyway but if available you will get the official rate

 It might be worth bringing a roomy money belt to try accommodate all that cash.